 In addition, lenders will have to test their loan applicants’ creditworthiness based on the Positive credit register data before a new loan is issued to the applicant.
 For this, lenders will be required to ask for a credit register extract for each applicant.

 Responsibility for the Register’s design and maintenance lies with the Incomes Register Unit of the Finnish Tax Administration.
 At present, preparations for the Positive credit register are underway.

-The Positive credit register is expected to be rolled out in two stages.
-According to the Government proposal, in the first stage in spring 2024, information on consumer credits and other comparable credits will be included in the register.
+The Positive credit register will be rolled out in two stages.
+In the first stage in spring 2024, information on consumer credits and other comparable credits will be included in the register.
 Lenders start reporting information on 1 February 2024 and can start using the information in the register on 1 April 2024.